Updated: July 31, 2020

 - Children Born Out of Wedlock

 A child born out of wedlock to a non-US citizen mother and a US citizen father acquires US citizenship at birth only if the father legitimates or formally acknowledges the child and meets other requirements.
 In addition to legitimation or acknowledgement, the US citizen father must also, in order to transmit citizenship to his child, meet US residence requirements in effect at the time, and must promise to provide financial support for the child until the child turns 18 years of age.
-A challenge to the constitutionality of the statute making it more difficult for unwed US citizen fathers to transmit citizenship to their children than for unwed US citizen mothers to do so was upheld in 2011 by the US Supreme Court.
+A challenge to the constitutionality of the statute that requires for transmission of citizenship these affirmative actions on the part of an unwed father but not an unwed mother was upheld in 2011 by an evenly divided Supreme Court.

 Getting It – Naturalization

 Persons who were not born US citizens may acquire citizenship through the process of naturalization.
 The applicant must satisfy five primary requirements: